redis-developer/beats-by-redis/README.md

 }
 ```

-In Beats-By-Redis, purchase information is saved as a JSON document in Redis.
+In Beats By Redis, purchase information is saved as a JSON document in Redis.
 Each sale is recorded in a `sales_ts` timeseries.

 ## Session Storage and Authentication

-Beats-By-Redis allows account registration and login in order to stream purchases and see top spenders.
+Beats By Redis allows account registration and login in order to stream purchases and see top spenders.
 The account information is stored as a JSON document in Redis and uses an authentication token refresh token.
 The account JSON looks as follows:

 ```json
 {